AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 ## Troubleshooting: Usual suspects

-This section describes the most common issues that you may encounter during development.
+This section describes the most common issues that you might encounter during development.

 ### Cache